czyys/dustforceguide/README.md

 ### Ceiling run ###

 You may have noticed, that if you ceiling run for too long you start to slow down considerably.
 That’s because there’s no ceiling friction only for the first 1/3 of a second.
 After it kicks in you start to slow down and you’re glued to the ceiling (you can’t even downdash) for a short amount of time.
-It disrupts the flow of the run so make sure to avoid it.
+It disrupts the flow of the run so make sure to avoid it by releasing the ceiling early enough.

 And here’s another practice map – dustforce://installPlay/9257/GUIDE2